Tunable THz-whistle built on two-dimensional Helmholtz resonator: Two-dimentional Helmholtz resonator

-Highly inspired by Helmholtz's finding we intend to implement his idea regarding 2D electron gas.
+Highly inspired by Helmholtz's finding we intend to implement his idea for 2D electron gas.
 In Fig.\ref{Fig1}b we present 2D analog of Helmholtz's resonator built on inverse\cite{Shur89} AlGaAs/GaAs heterostructure.
 The band diagram is depicted in Fig.\ref{Fig1},c, where $\delta$ denotes the quantum well thickness.
 Referring to acoustic analog, we draw a bottle shaped mesa which defines the contour of quantum well with 2D electron gas embedded.
 The metallic gate is deposited on GaAs backside.
-The gate to quantum well separation $d$ is much less than in-plane sizes of the sample.
+The gate to quantum well separation $d$ is assumed to be less than in-plane size of the sample.
 The neck part is connected to the voltage source which, in turn, is attached to the backside gate.
-The applied voltage is used to control 2D carriers density and, in turn, the plasmon wave velocity.
-Importantly, a small alternative current $i_{\sim}$ may pass through the resonator neck.
-This current can be viewed as output signal of the resonator.
-Vice versa, the resonator can be excited by ac signal induced, for example, by external source of the electromagnetic radiation.
-Recently, a similar assembly of a two-dimensional system was reported\cite{Kukushkin20} in experiment.
-The feedback loop scheme in Fig.\ref{Fig1},d consists of the disk shaped 2D system surrounded by metallic rectangular contact.
-The later is connected by a wire to the central spot gate.
-The 2D system is partially gated.
-Plasma excitations\cite{Kukushkin20} are caused by a radial alternating current across the circumference of the disk.
-Noticeably, the plasma excitations disappear when the wire breaks.
+The applied voltage is used to control 2D carriers density.
+Importantly, a small alternative current $i_{\sim}$ can pass through the resonator neck.
+This current would be considered as output signal of the resonator.
+Vice versa, the resonator can be excited by ac signal induced, for example, by external source of electromagnetic radiation.

-We argue that the frequency of 2D Helmholtz resonator in Fig.\ref{Fig1}b can be found easily.
-Indeed, velocity replacement $c\rightarrow v$ and, then diminution of the quantum well thickness in Eq.(\ref{3H_Helmholtz}) yields the Helmholtz resonator frequency
+We argue that the frequency of 2D Helmholtz resonator can be easily found.
+Indeed, using in Eq.(\ref{3H_Helmholtz}) the velocity replacement $c\rightarrow v$ and, then taking into account the narrow well condition $\delta \rightarrow 0$, the Helmholtz resonator frequency yields

-where $S=WL$ and $w$ are the cavity area and neck width respectively.
+where $S=WL$ is the cavity area, $w$ is the neck width.
 For rectangular neck $w \simeq l$ Eq.(\ref{2H_Helmholtz}) provides wavelength $\lambda \sim 2\pi \sqrt{S}$ which is greater than the typical in-plane size.
 Noticeably, the resonator reveals ultra-high quality factor $Q=\lambda/\delta \gg 1$.
 Referring to acoustic analog we remind that the 2D cavity shape is arbitrary while the neck is \emph{optional}.